QGIS plugin manual test plan

 • Press OK: The model layers appear in the layer panel and on the map.

-• Select the node layer, and make a subselection of nodes on the map: Nodes are highlighted in yellow, including their edges.
+• Select the node layer, and make a subselection of nodes on the map: Nodes are highlighted in yellow, including their links.

-• Open the Edge attribute table: The highlighted rows are those with a from/to node_id that was selected.
+• Open the Link attribute table: The highlighted rows are those with a from/to node_id that was selected.

 • Open any non-spatial attribute table: The highlighted rows are those with an node_id that was selected.